nickelpro/vito.nyc/content/posts/cmake-pkg/index.md

 We're now ready for the meat, the `install(TARGETS)` and `install(EXPORT)` directives.
-These, like `pkg-config`, are complex commands with many different nobs and buttons.
-While we'll explore a reasonable usage, the important take away is that you should be _using_ `install(EXPORT)` instead of older styles of installing and exporting targets.
+These, like `pkg-config`, are complex commands with many different knobs and buttons.
+While we'll explore a reasonable usage, the important take away is that you _should be using_ `install(EXPORT)` instead of older styles of installing and exporting targets.

 {{< collapse >}}